OfficeDev/Office-Add-in-samples/Samples/dynamic-dpi/readme.md

 2. Set one of the projects as the startup project.
 For example, right-click the **ExcelAddin1** project and choose **Set as StartUp Project**.
 3. Choose **Start** (or press F5).
 The debugger will launch Excel and load the add-in.

 The task pane for the VSTO Add-in will appear.
 You can drag Excel to a monitor with a different DPI to see displayed information change.
+You can explore different scnearios by changing the **Template** and **Context** fields.
+Then choose **Open Top-level Form** and a top-level form will open using the settings you specified.
+You can drag it to monitors with different DPI settings to see how it handles the DPI changes.

 ### DPI code